Sovereign49/opengl-game/README.md

 ## Dependencies

-The dependencies of this project is glew and glfw which can be installed from your distro's package manager.
+The dependencies of this project is glew, glfw, and imgui which can be installed from your distro's package manager.
 If you're on Windows or Mac, good luck.